• Skip to primary navigation

 Step 2.
 Make the filling in one large mixing bowl.
 Add the eggs and lightly beat with a fork.

 Step 3.
-To the bowl, add the sugar, corn syrup, melted butter, vanilla, bourbon, and salt then mix until thoroughly combined.
+Add the sugar, corn syrup, melted butter, vanilla, bourbon, and salt to the bowl, and mix until thoroughly combined.

 Step 4.
 Add the chopped pecans to the mixing bowl and stir well.